Fresh Corn Salsa

-Fresh Corn Salsa features sweet corn, red bell pepper and onion, spicy jalapeno, and cilantro with lime juice mixed in.
-It’s a perfect summer salsa and nice change up from tomato based salsa recipes!
+Fresh Corn Salsa features sweet corn, red bell pepper and onion, spicy jalapeno, and cilantro with lime juice.
+It’s a perfect summer salsa and change up from tomato based salsa recipes!

-If you love fresh salsa recipes like Pico de Gallo and Fresh Mango Salsa than you’re going to love this quick and easy corn salsa.
+If you love fresh salsa recipes like Pico de Gallo and Fresh Mango Salsa, then I’m sure you’ll love this quick and easy corn salsa.
 It’s simple, healthy, and delicious!

 Sweet raw corn is very underrated and goes so well in this corn salsa recipe.
 And with corn on sale everywhere at the moment (I picked up 4 ears of corn for $1), I couldn’t resist adding this tasty salsa to the recipe collection.

-This easy recipe is totally budget friendly, low-fat, oil free and a perfect side to many of your favorite Mexican inspired recipes.
+This easy recipe is totally budget-friendly, low-fat, and oil-free, and makes a perfect side to many of your favorite Mexican-inspired recipes.
 I encourage you to gather your ingredients and make yourself a batch of delicious corn salsa!

 Ingredients You’ll Need